Less is More: Revisiting the Gaussian Mechanism for Differential Privacy

 Differential privacy (DP) \cite{dwork2006our,dwork2014algorithmic} has been increasingly recognized as the fundamental building block for privacy-preserving database query, sharing, and analysis.
 In this area, one important privacy guarantee is $(\epsilon,\delta)$-DP.
 It means that, except with a small probability of $\delta$, the presence or absence of any data record in a dataset cannot change the probability of observing a specific query result of the dataset by more than a multiplicative factor of $e^{\epsilon}$.

 The classic Gaussian mechanism, proposed by Dwork et al. \cite{dwork2006our}, is an essential tool to achieve $(\epsilon,\delta)$-DP.
-Particular, when the output of a query function is a high dimensional vector, \textbf{the classic Gaussian mechanism will add independent and identically distributed (i.i.d.) noise to each component of the result} (please refer to Definition \ref{def:def_GM}, as well as page 261 of \cite{dwork2014algorithmic} and page 3 of \cite{dwork2006our}).
+Particularly, when the output of a query function is a high dimensional vector, \textbf{the classic Gaussian mechanism will add independent and identically distributed (i.i.d.) noise to each component of the result} (see Definition \ref{def:def_GM} and \cite[p.
+261]{dwork2014algorithmic}, \cite[p.
+3]{dwork2006our}).

 This standard practice has spread widely into many fields.
 For example, a differentially private mechanism returns noisy answers to a set of queries by adding i.i.d. noise to each query result \cite{nikolov2013geometry}.
-Privacy-preserving learning employs differentially private stochastic gradient descent to perturb each component of the gradient with i.i.d.
+Privacy-preserving learning employs differentially private stochastic gradient descent through perturbing each component of the gradient with i.i.d.
 Gaussian noise \cite{abadi2016deep}.
-Unfortunately, adoption of the classic Gaussian mechanism results in a bottleneck in further improving the utility (accuracy) of the sanitized query results.
-This is because the expected accuracy loss (Definition \ref{def:utility_cost}) of the Gaussian mechanism scales linearly with the dimensionality $M$ of the query results.
+Unfortunately, as we will show later, the adoption of the classic Gaussian mechanism greatly hinders the utility (accuracy) of the sanitized query results because the expected accuracy loss (Definition \ref{def:utility_cost}) of the classic Gaussian mechanism is on the order of $M(\Delta_2 f)^2$, where $\Delta_2 f$ is the $l_2$ sensitivity of the query function and $M$ is the dimension of the query results.
 We refer to this as the \textbf{curse of full-rank covariance matrices}.

 \begin{definition} \textbf{Accuracy Loss~\cite{nikolov2013geometry,hardt2010geometry}.} The accuracy loss of a differentially private output perturbation mechanism ($\mathcal{M}$) is

 where $\bm{x}$ denotes a dataset, $f(\bm{x})$ is the query result on dataset $\bm{x}$, and $\mathbf{n}$ is the noise vector added to the query result. \end{definition}